ircv3/ircv3-specifications/extensions/message-tags.md

 Tags without the client-only prefix MUST be removed by the server before being relayed with any message to another client.

-Some specifications may involve servers accepting client-initiated tags without the client-only prefix, they MUST define a process to be performed by the server on these tags prior to their removal.
+Some specifications may involve servers accepting client-sent tags without the client-only prefix.
+These specifications MUST define a process to be performed by the server on these tags prior to their removal.

 ## Client implementation considerations